 “No. That’s all.
 You have the case file, go over it.
 She’ll be coming in for questioning once they discharge her, which should be soon.”
 He gave Alex one of his final I hate you looks before walking away, his feet scuffing the floor.

 Alex flipped through the file, and found that it didn’t hold much.
 Just the same information that Armstrong had told him, along with a few other things like how Matthew had been charged with assault before, and he had a history of making bad decisions.
 Alex couldn’t even begin to think of what living with him must have felt like.
 Someone who said they loved you, but still hurt you.
 Someone who forced you to keep quiet about everything while you sat there had to live through it.
 Someone who had power over you.
 It was like living with a stranger, or a personality that didn’t even exist.
 Because the good man, who everyone thought Matthew was, wasn’t real.
 He was a ghost.
 But Alex guessed that’s what the victim became too.
 You were forced to endure all that pain for so long without being able to say or do anything so you eventually lose yourself.
 Perhaps she tried to say something and maybe every time she would open her mouth, nothing would come out.

 When Alex’s lunch break rolled around, he left the suffocating building that was now overflowing with questions that there was no answer to, and walked down to the small bar and grill that was a few blocks down.
 It was a small establishment, run by an aging woman and her grandson, who Alex had become friends with long ago.
-When in need in of job, Alex started working there so he could pay off his student loans and take care of a four-year-old Elena.
+When in need in of job, Alex started working there so he could pay off his student loans and take care of Elena who was only four then.

 He had been there enough times that the moment any of the employees saw him, they already knew what he wanted, and made his order there first priority.
 Turkey sandwich plain and simple with, of course, a pickle on the side.
 Root beer, or sometimes even a root beer float if it was an especially a good day, or maybe a really bad one.